Bolt Type | Shear Lbs | Pull Out Lbs |

 > Eric D. Coomer wrote in message <7q82oj$mq@xxxxxxxxxxx>...

 > >They're made of inferior metal.
-Might even be zinc- can't remember.
+Might even be zinc- can't

-> >They're manufactured for securing rain gutters to houses- not
+> >They're manufactured for securing rain gutters to houses-

 > >exactly load bearing...